 Top 3 Ingredients: Organic Chicken, Natural Well Water, Organic Guar Gum

-If you want to give your pup more than regular kibble, this low-sodium wet food option is ideal.
+This low-sodium wet food option is ideal if you want to give your pup more than regular kibble.
 It will keep them hydrated and healthy.

 17. Firstmate — Australian Lamb Limited Ingredient Dog Food